blinkdog/websocket/README.md

 If you need to get into the guts of the WebSocket protocol, you'll need to modify the component.

+### No channels
+Unlike a regular Socket or ServerSocket, you cannot call getChannel().
+Attempting to do so will throw a UnsupportedOperationException.

 ## Development ideas
 These are some ideas that I might work on in the future.